-- Top 5 reasons why distributed teams may be the future of software development
+Could distributed teams be the future of software development?

 Remote working has become more popular today.
 The pandemic has indeed forced organisations to look for talent elsewhere, but several software companies discovered the wonders of working remote some timeago.
 Distributed development — the idea of having engineers in remote locations working together — is one possibility for the future of software development.
 With a distributed team, organisations can take advantage of a skilled workforce located in different geographical locations.
 For those who build digital products, distributed teams could soon be an exciting prospect.